 You can get an excellent feel for yourself what this legendary radio station was like for people who were alive in the sixties if you watch Quentin Tarantino’s 2019 movie Once Upon a Time in Hollywood.
+Listen to a 2021 podcast in which Woody Goulart answers questions writing the history of the start of Boss Radio KHJ during the sixties.

 Is Hollywood Real?